The Rotax Mini & Junior Max E’Plate comes to Dunkeswell Kart Club.

-The final round of the Super One Race Series comes to Paul Fletcher International Circuit.
+The Last Round of the Super One Race Series comes back to Paul Fletcher International Circuit.

 PF International kart circuit was first opened in 1994 and was, and still is, the brain-child of Mr Paul Fletcher.
 The circuit is located in the village of Brandon, close to Grantham, in the lovely Lincolnshire countryside.Over the years, PFi has developed and grown and is now recognised as the UK’s premier Karting facility.During 2011, P.F.I saw perhaps it’s largest transformation to date – a track extention that incorporates a bridge with flyover.
 This sensational new feature has increased the overall track length to 1382m and helped the circuit to secure it’s International ‘A’ grade track licence – the only kart track in the UK to achieve this level.
 Attaining this grade of track licence has firmly placed P.F.I on the Global Karting scene and has helped to secure several CIK-FIA kart race events to date.